[All images by BUILD LLC]

-Aside from clearing out the rusty relics and shooing away the squatters, there were issues with the existing structure’s relationship to the site that, with the construction of the CSH, are being improved upon or eliminated.
-The previous structure was precariously perched on a bluff, at the cusp of a steep 40% slope.
+Aside from clearing out the rusty relics and shooing away the four-legged squatters, there were issues with the existing structure’s relationship to the site that, with the construction of the CSH, are being improved upon or eliminated.
+The previous structure was precariously perched on a glorious bluff, at the cusp of a steep 40% slope.
 At some point, an appendage was added on the south end which, from what we could tell, was questionably constructed to cantilever over the slope.
 The placement of the original house on the site had many issues, and half the house was hanging out in a now-enforced steep slope setback.
-Locating the new structure the required distance from the slope mitigated these site conditions considerably, and during construction, fencing off the sloped portion would prevent further damage from occurring, ensuring that the future home would enjoy the re-vegetated slope.
+Locating the new structure the required and healthier distance from the slope mitigated these site conditions considerably, and during construction, fencing off the sloped portion would prevent further damage from occurring, ensuring that the future home would enjoy the re-vegetated slope.

 4. Gravity doesn’t always win.

 Guided by logic, the relocation of the new structure on the property to clear the steep slope buffer and create a natural drainage course to find it’s safe way to Thornton Creek below, well, that logic didn’t fall in line with the city bureaucracy.
 Instead, we’re required to dig a new connection to the City’s storm water drainage system at the street.
 Yes, the street that’s located up the 130′ access easement.
 Intuition, and gravity, don’t always win, but ultimately, we have a fine solution for our storm water.